Dental Implants – Lakeway, TX

 Benefits of Dental Implants

 A dental implant is unlike any other treatment because it replicates the entire structure of a tooth, not just the crown.
 This allows you to enjoy several benefits that aren’t possible with other dental prosthetics, whether they be day-to-day or over the span of many years (and decades.)
-While you’re encouraged to read about these benefits in more detail, you’re also welcome to give our practice a call and a schedule a consultation to ask any questions you may have or get a better idea of the benefits you can expect from dental implants!
+While you’re encouraged to read about these benefits in more detail, you’re also welcome to give our dental office a call and a schedule a consultation to ask any questions you may have or get a better idea of the benefits you can expect from dental implants!

 - Dental implants require no more maintenance to take care of than natural teeth.
-That means you should only need to brush twice a day, floss daily, and visit our office for routine checkups every six months to keep them healthy for decades!
+That means you should only need to brush twice a day, floss daily, and visit our dental office for routine checkups every six months to keep them healthy for decades!

 - Every dental implant is made from a highly personalized restoration that blends in with your neighboring teeth.
 Even if you don’t have any remaining teeth, your entire restoration is made from lifelike dental ceramics and gum-colored materials, ensuring only you and our team know you had teeth replaced.